 So, whether you attended the 2014 Trafficking in America Conference or missed it, you know that you need the information on these videos to go over slowly, to learn on the one hand, but also listen, really listen for that still, small Voice that my have been Calling you into a deeper involvement in the many areas of the work of helping stop human trafficking and helping turn our American culture from darkness back toward the Light.

-Our 2015 Conference will be in Denver, CO and focused on the parents of trafficked victims, a much overlooked aspect of this horrendous issue.
+Our 2015 Conference will be focused on the parents of trafficked victims, a much overlooked aspect of this horrendous issue.
 Please get on our mailing list to be notified of Pre-Conference Events and other activity that you will want to know about.
 Thanks so much for your time and attention today.

 Please share this with as many folk as you will.